lkw303/rgbd_net/README.md

 A Semantically Segmented Image

 ## Demo
-demo with rgb-only data. run segmgment_video.py
+demo with rgb-only data. run segmgment_video.py or model_tester_multi_display.py for sample segmentation results with rgbd data.

 ## Results
 --work in progress